LSleutsky/conventions/README.md

 #### Sass

 Sass is a popular CSS preprocessor used in most modern web applications that makes writing styles easier and more productive, allowing things like reusable utilities and CSS functions.
 To be able to use Sass in something like a React application, a loader needs to be setup in Webpack's `rules` configuration.
-We want to setup this rule to be optimized and utilize a more performance-centric rule.
+We want to setup this rule to be optimized and utilize a more performance-centric pattern.

 ```js
 const rules = [